What is Core Sleep: How to Get a Good Night's Rest

 Conclusion

-If you only make a few easy changes to how you live your life and really commit to getting the quality sleep that makes sure you are getting the deep, restorative core sleep your body and mind need to thrive, then that is not only an assurance but also one of the best investments you can make for your long-term health and well-being.
+If you make only a few easy changes to how you live your life and really commit to getting the quality sleep that ensures you are getting the deep, restorative core sleep your body and mind need to thrive, then that is not only an assurance but also one of the best investments you can make for your long-term health and well-being.